linroger/FinanceCompendium/II. Economics/International/International Economics/Part 6 - Exchange Rates/Chapter 13 - Introduction to Exchange Rates.md

 Trade-weighted average of bilateral nominal exchange rate changes

 Many discussions among policy makers and within the financial press focus on the effective exchange rate.
 An especially contentious topic in the last decade has been the path of the United States' effective exchange rate, shown in Figure 13-1.
 Since 2002,
-$ $
+$$
 D = \left(\frac{1}{a} - \frac{1}{b}\right) / \left(\frac{1}{a}\right) = \left(1 - \frac{a}{b}\right) = \left(\frac{b - a}{b}\right).

-$ $
+$$

-Symmetrically, the foreign currency was initially worth  $ a $ units of home currency but is now worth $ b $.
-Thus, the size of the appreciation $ A $ of the foreign currency is $ $
+Symmetrically, the foreign currency was initially worth $a$ units of home currency but is now worth $b$.
+Thus, the size of the appreciation $A$ of the foreign currency is

+$$
 A = \frac{(b - a)}{a} = \frac{b}{a} D

-$ $
+$$

-Thus, the percentage appreciation  $ A $ will be approximately equal to the percentage depreciation $ D $ when $ b / a $ is close to 1, which is when $ b $ is approximately equal to $ a $ , that is, when the change in the exchange rate is small.
+Thus, the percentage appreciation $A$ will be approximately equal to the percentage depreciation $D$ when $b / a$ is close to 1, which is when $b$ is approximately equal to $a$, that is, when the change in the exchange rate is small.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-07/60861111-a690-431a-80eb-af541ac27095/47e893bc9086d123ef69e25596c129ab822015f849ab99ba12a72b1517977be0.jpg)
 Foreign currency baskets per U.S. dollar (Jan 2002 = 100)